-Gender Index shows that women worldwide continue to earn less, own less, have less decision-making power, and face higher rates of domestic and sexual violence than men (see Box 1 below).
-These manifestations of gender inequality are unfair, against the law, and, in some cases, deadly.
-Armed conflict, the global pandemic5, inflation, food insecurity, cost of living crises, supply chain disruptions, and natural disasters caused by climate change are all exacerbating gender inequalities.
+Gender inequality is pervasive throughout our societies.
+The Social Institutions and Gender Index shows that women worldwide continue to earn less, own less, have less decision-making power, and face higher rates of domestic and sexual violence than men (see Box 1 below).4 These manifestations of gender inequality are unfair, against the law, and, in some cases, deadly.
+Armed conflict, the global pandemics5, inflation, food insecurity, cost of living crises, supply chain disruptions, and natural disasters caused by climate change are all exacerbating gender inequalities.
 Biases against women are as entrenched as they were a decade ago, and gender equality progress has gone into reverse.
-According to the Gender Social Norms Index, nine out of ten people harbour at least one bias against women; a figure unchanged from data collected more than a decade ago.
-However, it is important to remember that gender inequalities don't only affect women.
-For example, research has shown that the population group most consistently targeted in mass killings and state-backed oppression are non-combatant men roughly fifteen to fifty-five years of age.
+According to the Gender Social Norms Index, nine out of ten people harbour at least one bias against women; a figure unchanged from data collected more than a decade ago.6 However, it is important to remember that gender inequalities don't only affect women.
+For example, research has shown that the population group most consistently targeted in mass killings and state-backed oppression is non-combatant men roughly fifteen to fifty-five years of age.7